-Wednesday Morning Dialogue began over 40 years ago, and was started by Kit Cole and friends.
+Wednesday Morning Dialogue began almost 50 years ago!
+It was launched as Tuesday Morning Dialogue by Kit Cole and her peers and colleagues on December 4, 1973.
+The name was changed to Wednesday Morning Dialogue in January of 1974.
 Back in the day, it seemed that there were many men's clubs where professionals could come together as peers, but there was a definite lack of the same opportunities for women.
-And thus, Wednesday Morning Dialogue was born, and has been meeting for one Wednesday a month ever since.
+And thus, Wednesday Morning Dialogue was born and has been meeting for one Wednesday a month ever since.

 In the words of our Mission Statement, our purpose is: to gather together a diverse group of women in the community who have excelled in their field or profession; to provide them with an opportunity to become acquainted with each other and to exchange ideas on topics of mutual interest; to encourage intellectual development and to help open new vistas of thought.

-Forty years later we are now a diverse group of women who represent everything from:
+Nearly 50 years later, we are now a diverse group of women who represent everything from:

-We are interesting women and we are interested in others, sharing breakfast and lively conversation on the second Wednesday of every month.
+We are interesting women, and we are interested in others, sharing breakfast and lively conversation on the second Wednesday of the month.